Xilinx/PYNQ/docs/source/9_creating_overlays.rst

 New overlay example
 -------------------------------------
-An example notebook ``overlay_mmio_gpio.ipynb`` is available in the *examples* folder, showing how to write Python to interface to an overlay.
+An example notebook ``overlay_integration.ipynb`` is available in the *examples* folder, showing how to write Python to interface to an overlay.